Simulation of satellite and optical link dynamics in a quantum repeater constellation: Channel efficiency

-The beam wander can be partially compensated by tip-tilt corrections, bringing $\eta_{\text{bw,diff}}$ and $\eta_{\text{bw,ST}}$ closer to one.
-To calculate the remaining beam wander, we include four different effects according to ref.~\cite{Pugh2020, Olivier1993TiptiltC}: the closed-loop tilt feedback delay caused by the finite correction bandwidth, the estimation error of the centroid measurement, the tilt anisoplanatic error describing the difference between the measured tilt of the downlink beacon and the tilt of the actual signal, and the signal to noise ratio error.
+The closed-loop tilt feedback delay $\sigma_{\text{TFD}}$ is caused by the finite speed of the beam correction system, $\sigma_{\text{CA}}$ is the estimation error of the centroid measurement, $\sigma_{\text{TA}}$ is the tilt anisoplanatic error, which describes the difference between the measured tilt of the downlink beacon and the tilt of the actual signal, and $\sigma_{\text{SNR}}$ is the signal-to-noise ratio error.
+See~\cite{Olivier1993TiptiltC, Tyson2015, Pugh2020} for further details.